 I’ve already written a post about the Bosch Universal Plus Mixer, which you can read here – The Ultimate Guide to the Bosch Universal Plus Mixer.
 However, I will give a brief overview and review below for the sake of this post.

 When you JUST buying the base model of the Universal, you’ll get the following:

 A note on the plastic bowl – initially, this was a turn off to me.
 However, I learned that they have a plastic bowl because it is better for bread making.
 Pretty cool!

 Bosch often has some great bundled deals going on, which will give you the most bang for your buck.
-You can always see their best bundle deals through our partner link.
+If there’s ever one going on, I’ll share the details below.

 These are great!
 The Bosch Universal is actually a pretty light mixer (the Compact and Artiste are even lighter).
 Because of that, if it gets bumped, it would be more likely to move than a heavier mixer, like the Kitchen Aid.

 The newer models have these great suction feet that make it steady on your countertop, and it doesn’t move unless you want it to!